 Episode 16: RUSM and the Wellness and Counseling Center

 Wellness and self-care are essential for your success in medical school.
-At Ross University, we have a team of professionals dedicated to our students’ health and support.
+At Ross Med, we have a team of professionals dedicated to student health and support.
 In this episode, Dr. Shannon Evans joins me for a conversation about RUSM’s Wellness and Counseling Center.

 Milena Garcia: Oh, welcome back everybody.
 Thanks for joining us again this week.
 My guest is Dr. Shannon Evans.
 Dr. Evans, let's take a moment to have you introduce yourself to our audience.

 Shannon Evans: Great.
 Thanks for having me.
 My name is Shannon Evans.
 I'm a licensed clinical social worker in New Jersey and Tennessee, and I am the director of the Wellness and Counseling center in Barbados.

 Milena Garcia: How did you get involved in counseling.

 Shannon Evans: Oh, I've been in practice for about 15 years.
 I started working in some community centers, transitioning to a university Counseling Center in my home state of New Jersey before joining Ross as a counselor and then becoming the director in